-John P. Wallace, 56, became a director in May 2017.
-Mr. Wallace retired as the President and CEO of Deluxe Entertainment Services Group, Inc., a global provider of digital services and technology solutions for content creation and delivery, after serving in this position from 2015 to November 2019.
+John P. Wallace, 57, became a director in May 2017 and was appointed chair of our board in May 2022.
+Mr. Wallace retired as the President and CEO of Deluxe Entertainment Services Group, Inc., a global provider of digital services and technology solutions for content creation and delivery, after serving in this position from 2015 to December 2019.
 Prior to joining Deluxe, Mr. Wallace worked from 1988 to 2015 at NBCUniversal, Inc. in several capacities, including as the President of Operations and Technical Services for NBCUniversal and as President of the Television Stations Division.
-Mr. Wallace is an accomplished senior media executive with a 30-plus year track record of successful strategic and tactical operations leadership, making him well-suited to serve as the chair of our strategy committee and as a member of our audit committee.
-Mr. Wallace remains active in the M&E space, consulting in the media technology sector.
+Mr. Wallace also serves as a non-executive director at Linius Technologies Limited.
+Mr. Wallace remains active in the media and entertainment space, consulting in the media technology sector.
+Mr. Wallace is an accomplished senior media executive with a 30-plus year track record of successful strategic and tactical operations leadership, making him well-suited to serve as the chair of our finance committee and as a member of our audit and compensation committees.
+Additionally, his financial expertise and experience qualify him as an audit committee financial expert.

-Peter M. Westley, 58, became a director in January 2016 and was appointed chair of our board in May 2018.
+Peter M. Westley, 59, became a director in January 2016 and was chair of our board from May 2018 until May 2022.
+Mr. Westley is the Chief Financial Officer of CuriosityStream Inc., a media company and subscription video streaming service.
 Mr. Westley was a managing partner at Blum Capital Partners, L.P., a public and private equity investment firm until March 2022.
 Mr. Westley was a managing partner at Blum Capital Partners from 2012 until March 2022 and has 30 years of experience in financial services working with media and technology companies.
-His prior experience includes serving as a managing director in the Technology and Media Groups at Salomon Smith Barney, partner and head of the media and internet investment banking at ThinkEquity Partners, LLC, and managing director and head of media and internet banking at North Point Advisors.
-He was also a member of the board and audit committee of Payless Holdings, LLC, a member of the board of Tideline Marine Group, an alternate member of the board of Xtralis Group Holdings Limited, and a board observer at CuriosityStream, LLC.
-Our board benefits from Mr. Westley's 30 years of experience in financial services working with media and technology companies.
-Further, he brings financial expertise, industry knowledge and leadership experience that the board believes will add new perspective to the board and amplify the company's capability to provide greater value to stockholders.
-His experience and background qualify him as an audit committee financial expert and he currently serves as a valued member of our audit and strategy committees.
+His prior experience includes serving as a managing director in the Technology and Media Groups at Salomon Smith Barney, partner and head of the media and Internet investment banking at ThinkEquity Partners, LLC, and managing director and head of media and Internet banking at North Point Advisors.
+Within the past five years, he was also a member of the board of Tideline Marine Group and a board observer at CuriosityStream Inc. Our board benefits from Mr. Westley's 30 years of experience in financial services working with media and technology companies.
+Further, he brings financial expertise, industry knowledge and leadership experience that the board believes adds new perspective to the board and amplifies the company's capability to provide greater value to stockholders.
+His experience and background qualify him as an audit committee financial expert and he currently serves as a valued member of our audit and finance committees.